 ARBITRATION

-8.1 In the event of any dispute or disagreement arising out of or relating to the implementation or performance of this Agreement, which the parties hereto have been unable to settle or agree upon within a period of thirty (30) days after the dispute or disagreement arises, the Chief Executive Officer of CCSI’s parent company and the Chief Executive Officer of ENA (or such senior officer as each may respectively designate as his representative) shall meet at a mutually agreed time and place not later than forty-five (45) days after the dispute or disagreement has arisen to attempt to resolve such dispute or disagreement.
+8.1 In the event of any dispute or disagreement arising out of or relating to the implementation or performance of this Agreement or any Operative Agreement, which the parties hereto and thereto have been unable to settle or agree upon within a period of thirty (30) days after the dispute or disagreement arises, the Chief Executive Officer of CCSI’s parent company and the Chief Executive Officer of ENA (or such senior officer as each may respectively designate as his representative) shall meet at a mutually agreed time and place not later than forty-five (45) days after the dispute or disagreement has arisen to attempt to resolve such dispute or disagreement.
 Should a resolution of such dispute or disagreement not be obtained within fifteen (15) days after the meeting of senior officers for such purpose, or if such meeting does not take place within sixty (60) days after the dispute or disagreement has arisen, either party may then by notice to the other submit the dispute to arbitration in accordance with the provisions of Section 8.2.

 8.2 With respect to arbitration resolution, the parties agree that:

-In the event of dispute between ENA and CCSI concerning the interpretation of any provision of this Agreement or the performance of any of the terms of this Agreement such matter or matters in dispute shall be finally settled under the commercial arbitration rules of the American Arbitration Association excluding the Expedited Procedures set forth in such rules except as provided in Section 10.2b.
+In the event of dispute between ENA and CCSI and/or Catalytica concerning the interpretation of any provision of this Agreement or the performance of any of the terms of this Agreement such matter or matters in dispute shall be finally settled under the commercial arbitration rules of the American Arbitration Association excluding the Expedited Procedures set forth in such rules except as provided in Section 10.2b.
 The arbitration panel shall consist of three arbitrators, one appointed by each party, and the third, who shall be the chairman will be selected by the two appointed arbitrators and, failing agreement, by the chairman of the American Arbitration Association.
 The language of the arbitration shall be English and the place of the arbitration shall be New York, New York;